 7. The Drum Shuffle

-Hosted by drummer Jamie Eads, The Drum Shuffle has been active since February 2018 and is a currently running podcast that recently posted its 105th episode.
+Hosted by drummer Jamie Eads, The Drum Shuffle has been active since February 2018 and is a currently running podcast that can offer some insight into the world of drumming.

 It features interviews with a wide variety of drummers, exploring everything from what their latest projects are to general interviews about their journey to success.

-Eads interviews both multi-million album selling artists and smaller names who have nonetheless experienced success.
-Interesting interviews include ones with Troy Luccketta (Tesla) and Dafnis Prieto, who runs indie record label and publishing company Dafnison Music.
+Eads interviews both multi-million album-selling artists and smaller names who have nonetheless experienced success.
+Interesting interviews include ones with Troy Luccketta (Tesla) and Dafnis Prieto, who runs the indie record label and publishing company Dafnison Music.

 8. Drummer Daily